 - This course includes short writing assignments and the opportunity to give and receive peer feedback.
 Some assignments will receive tutor feedback if completed by the deadlines provided.

 Please expect to spend a minimum of six hours on the course, noting that the amount of time needed to read, respond to discussions, write, revise and critique will vary from person to person.
 We recommend allocating an hour a day to the course while it is running.
 By setting aside this time, you will get the most out of the course, and be able to engage with other participants and the tutor.

 Check out our full range of online writing courses and our feedback programs to see how we can help you on your writing journey.
 Find out about our writing groups across NSW, and sign up to our weekly newsletter for writing events, opportunities and giveaways.

 About the tutor

 Vanessa Kirkpatrick is an award-winning poet and writer.
-Her first poetry collection, To Catch the Light, won the John Knight Poetry Manuscript Prize.
+Her first poetry collection, To Catch the Light, won the John Knight Poetry Manuscript Prize and was Commended for the Anne Elder Award.
 Her second collection, The Conversation of Trees, was published in 2017.
-She has a PhD in English literature and is an experienced teacher and creative writing mentor.
+Vanessa has a PhD in English literature and is an experienced teacher and […]